 This is a one year, work-based course.
 You will complete an initial self-assessment which is followed by an individual interview with your University of Buckingham tutor.
-A two-day tutorial meeting at Buckingham follows, where the main topics of study are outlined and the course’s supporting textbook is issued.
+A one-day tutorial meeting at Buckingham follows, where the main topics of study are outlined and the course’s supporting textbook is issued.
 A 3,500 word essay is undertaken and a further two-day residential at Buckingham takes place, after which the leadership-of-change project is completed.

 The course carries 60 Masters-level credits.
 These are redeemable against the Master’s in Educational Leadership, giving exemption from one assessment and triggering a reduction in fees.